What’s the collective noun for vultures?

 There are 23 different vulture species altogether, however they are categorised based on whether they are a New World vulture species (found across the Americas and Caribbean) or an Old World vulture species (which are found typically in Africa, Asia, and also Europe).

 Eurasian Griffon Vulture feeding on a carcass. © Sylvain Cordier/Getty

 Of the 23 species of vultures that exist, over half of them are considered either Threatened, Endangered, or Critically Endangered as a result of human impact.
 Besides being electrocuted and poisoned from poached animal carcasses, vultures are also facing issues such as habitat fragmentation and increased human conflict.

-The Andean condor is the largest of all the vulture species, spreading a wingspan of almost 3.5 metres across, which is the biggest of any bird!
+The Andean condor is the largest of all the vulture species, spreading a wingspan of almost 3.5 metres across!
 Weighing up to 15 kilograms, the Andean condor uses air currents and thermal air currents (depending on their location) to help keep their heavy bodies in flight.

 The Andean condor has a wingspan of almost 3.5 metres. © Paul Gatius/EyeEm/Getty

 New World vultures lack the ability to perform songs like many other species of bird.
 Instead, they are restricted to simple sounds, such as grunts and hisses.

 Although bone forms a vulture’s diet for the most-part, there are some species that prefer a more rounded diet.
 Feasting on a variety of nuts, fish and other birds, both the palm nut vulture and the lappet-faced vulture do well to defy their haunting stereotypes.

 The palm nut vulture feeds mainly on the fruit of the oil palm. © Education Images/Getty